-From Rs 10,000 to Rs 5 crore a KG: The journey of heroin from Afghanistan, Paksitan through India
+From Rs 10,000 to Rs 5 crore a kg: The journey of heroin from Afghanistan, Pakistan through India

 New Delhi, July 06: A week ago, one of the biggest drug consignments was busted at Attari.
 A truck from Pakistan managed to transport heroin worth Rs 2,600 crore.
 The heroin was packed in 52 bags and weighed up to 523 kilograms.